 Extensive Treatment Plans and Sleep Dentistry

-Sedation and sleep dentistry are becoming more and more common as patients who suffer from extreme anxiety or other disabilities seek out proper dental treatment.
-It is even more common for patients who are getting into extensive treatment plans, meaning surgeries or other complex procedures, which lie outside of the realm of basic checkups and cleanings.
+Sedation and sleep dentistry are becoming more and more common as patients who suffer from extreme anxiety or physical disabilities seek proper dental treatment.
+It is even more common for patients to get into extensive treatment plans, meaning surgeries or other complex procedures, which lie outside of the realm of basic checkups and cleanings.

-Almost half of the dental practices in the United States are offering some form of sedation along with their standard dental practice, as more and more of the public is learning about it and seeking it out.
+Almost half of the dental practices in the US are offering some form of sedation along with their standard dental practice, as more and more of the public is learning about it and seeking it out.

 Call Us Today

 If you believe that you need sedation along with your extensive treatment plan, we highly recommend calling us and scheduling a consultation with one of our sedation dentists.
-During your visit we will discuss your treatment and the types of sedation available to you based on your medical profile.
+We will discuss your treatment and the types of sedation available to you during your visit based on your medical profile.

 Is Sedation Right For Your Extensive Treatment Plan?